AmazingBuff/Spline/README.md

 # Spline
-Some simple implementation of spline interpolation function
+Some simple implementation of spline interpolation function.
+I hope I can finish it.